 Laurent Doumont is a saxophone player, singer & songwriter from Brussels with a natural inclination for soul and jazz.
 In the 90’s he took part in Michel Hatzigeorgiou’s tribute to Jaco Pastorius.
 Around that time, Laurent began a career as a free lance musician, playing in several funk and jazz bands, including some gigs with Fred Wesley.

-In 1999, in order to improve his musical skills and culture, he left for New York, where he took some classes with Chris Potter.
-He finally spent two years there, playing and hanging out in jam sessions.
-When he came back, he played with Boney M, The Gibson Brothers and George Mc Crae during the "Disco Night Fever" tour.
+In 1999, in order to improve his musical skills and culture, he moved to New York, where he took some classes with Chris Potter.
+He eventually spent two years there, playing and hanging out in jam sessions.
+When he came back, he played with Boney M, The Gibson Brothers and George Mc Crae during the "Disco Night Fever » tour.
 Together with Olivier Bodson and Alain Palizeul, he seized that opportunity to found a horn section which became one the most sought after in Belgium and abroad.
-Later, a few concerts with Percy Sledge and a musical meeting with James Brown will top their résumé.
+Later, a few concerts with Percy Sledge and a musical meeting with James Brown would top their résumé.

 Laurent is proud to have been a member of Daniel Romeo’s band from 1999 to 2008, playing the saxophone, writing horns parts, song lyrics and occasionally singing.

-As a matter of fact, the most important part of Laurent’s work takes place as a leader.
-Laurent has been leading his own band since 1998, in various formations from quartet to septet featuring musicians such as Daniel Romeo, Adrien Verderame, Patrick Deltenre, Vincent Bruyninckx, Bert Gielen, Bilou Doneux and Oti Van der Werf, joined later by Pali and Olivier, his fellows blowers.
+As a matter of fact, the most important part of Laurent Doumont’s work takes place as a leader.
+He has been leading his own band since 1998, in various formations from quartet to septet featuring musicians such as Daniel Romeo, Adrien Verderame, Patrick Deltenre, Vincent Bruyninckx, Bert Gielen, Bilou Doneux and Oti Van der Werf, joined later by Pali and Olivier, his fellow blowers.